OpenSourceEconomics/ruspy/docs/source/model_code.rst

 Expected value of maintenance
 -----------------------------

-In ruspy the expected value of maintenance is stored in state space sized numpy array.
+In ruspy the expected value of maintenance is stored in a state space sized numpy array.
 Thus, the exected value of replacement can be found in the zero entry.
 It is generally denoted by *ev*, except in the simulation part of the package where it is denoted by *ev_known*.
 This illustrates that the expected value is created by the agent on his